Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring

-Tests for specific features are configured in such a way that they are skipped for LAMMPS compilations that lack the corresponding optional packages or features.
+Tests for individual features are configured such that they are skipped for LAMMPS compilations that lack the corresponding optional packages or features.

-Specifically, most of the test programs in the \texttt{unittest/force-styles}, \texttt{unittest/granular}, or \texttt{unittest/bpm} are tools that generate a variety of inputs on-the-fly from fragments and settings provided in YAML files and compare the energies, stresses and forces for an initial configuration and after a few MD steps against previously recorded reference values.
-If supported, also the results of the \texttt{single()} function is compared to what the \texttt{compute()} function produces.
+Specifically, most of the test programs in the folders \texttt{unittest/force-styles}, \texttt{unittest/granular}, or \texttt{unittest/bpm} are tools that generate a variety of inputs on-the-fly from fragments and settings provided in YAML files (Listing~\ref{lst:yaml}) and compare the energies, stresses and forces for an initial configuration and after a few MD steps against previously recorded reference values.
+If supported, the results of the \texttt{single()} function are also compared to what the \texttt{compute()} function produces.
 Similarly, the writing and reading of binary restart files and (text-mode) data files are tested, and the resulting energies are compared.
-Finally, different simulation settings that follow different code paths and communication patterns but should produce the same energies and forces are tested, and - if available - accelerated variants of the same style (e.g. for the OPENMP, OPT, KOKKOS (Serial, OpenMP, CUDA, HIP, SYCL), INTEL, or GPU package) are tested as well, if the hardware supports it.
+Finally, different simulation settings that follow different code paths, floating-point precision settings, and communication patterns but should produce the same energies and forces within a given epsilon are tested, and---if available---accelerated variants of the same style (for the OPENMP, OPT, KOKKOS (Serial, OpenMP, CUDA, HIP, SYCL), INTEL, or GPU package) are tested as well, if the hardware supports it.